 Researchers concluded that there is a statistically significant 2.3% increase in cardiac deaths for men after the passage of medical cannabis laws.
 For women, the increase is 1.3%.
 Researchers note that the cardiac deaths increased in states that have looser cannabis dispensing rules.

 Medical Marijuana Courses Online

 If you're interested in using medical cannabis to treat your condition, it's always best to stay up-to-date with the latest scientific research and medical developments.
 In addition, it's important to speak with your primary physician about using cannabis as an alternative or supplement to your current medical treatment.

 Above all, staying in-the-know of the latest research can help you maximize the benefits and minimize the risks of using marijuana as medicine.

-For medical marijuana courses online, be sure to enroll at the leading medical marijuana college, Cannabis Training University.
-Get detailed and up-to-date information on medical marijuana and all facets of the amazing effects of cannabis on the human body.
+For medical marijuana courses online, be sure to enroll in the leading marijuana college, Cannabis Training University.
+Get detailed and up-to-date information on marijuana and all facets of the amazing effects of cannabis on the human body.